 Senate Curriculum Committee review is conducted in two stages.
-Proposals are first reviewed by a subcommittee of the Curriculum Committee, and then by the entire Curriculum Committee.
+First, proposals are reviewed by a subcommittee of the Curriculum Committee and second, by the entire Curriculum Committee.

-The following documents are required for consideration of new program proposals by the Vancouver Senate Curriculum Committee and its subcommittees:
+The following documents are required for consideration of new program proposals by the Senate Curriculum Committee and its subcommittees:

-- Executive Summary: a one-page document intended to mirror the Executive Summary required by the Ministry of Advanced Education.
+- Executive Summary: a one-page document intended to mirror the Executive Summary required by the Ministry of Post-Secondary Education and Future Skills.
 At minimum, the Executive Summary should include:

-- The name of the program and the credential awarded;
+- name of the program and the credential awarded

-- Required number of program credits;
+- required number of program credits

-- Expected time of completion;
+- expected time for completion

-- Any available concentrations within the program;
+- any available concentrations within the program

-- Delivery methods;
+- delivery methods

-- Targeted students;
+- targeted students

-- Learning outcomes; and
+- learning outcomes

-- Employment prospects of graduates.
+- employment prospects of graduates